 This isn’t self-indulgent, it’s critical.
 It helps us avoid burnout and gives us the energy we need to continue producing quality work.

 Never Underestimate the Power of Visual Media

 Traveling to a country where you are mostly ignorant of the language and societal norms is a humbling experience.
-Watching my children struggle with the french way of greeting (air kissing both cheeks) and ordering food from menus they could not read reminded me of a blog post I wrote a few months ago exploring whether it is necessary to have both a social media presence and a website.
+Watching my children struggle with the French way of greeting (air kissing both cheeks) and ordering food from menus they could not read reminded me of a blog post I wrote a few months ago exploring whether you need to have both a social media presence and a website.